iychoi/iRODS-FUSE-Mod-v3.3.1/README.md

 Read/write performance of iRODS FUSE (irodsFs) is much slower than "iget" and "iput", command-line version tools, when we try to deal with large data files.
 This is because "iget" and "iput" uses multi-threaded accesses to remote data files and uses bigger chunk size per request while iRODS FUSE (irodsFs) uses a single thread and small chunk size.

 In this modification, file read/write performances are improved by using the same techniques as "iget" and "iput" are using.
 While reading a remote file, the modified iRODS FUSE will download the whole file to local disk in a background.
 Once it finishes background downloading the file, subsequent file read will be switched from a remote iRODS to a local disk and performance will get faster.
-When write a file, the modified iRODS FUSE will temporarily store the file content to the local disk and upload when the file is closed lazily.
-During background preload and lazy-upload, the modification uses same APIs that "iget" and "iput" uses.
-As they are multi-threaded and use bigger chunk size, preload and lazy-upload works very fast.
+When write a file, the modified iRODS FUSE will temporarily store the file content to the local disk and upload when the file is flushed.
+During preload and lazy-upload, the modification uses same APIs that "iget" and "iput" uses.
+As they are multi-threaded and use bigger chunk size, preload and lazy-upload work very fast.

 This modification also provides usage tracking feature.
 This feature is developed by Jude Nelson.
 This feature can be used for monitoring users or debugging purposes.
 Collected data will be posted to a configured remote server.